 Head Start Bilingual Glossary: This is a searchable database of terms for rendering Head Start translations from English into Spanish or vice versa.
 Explore Head Start’s Style Guide for Translations into Spanish for best practices that are helpful in providing meaningful information to the Spanish-speaking Head Start community.

 To better support the professional development goals of Hispanic/Latino learners, CalTrin is exploring training topics to offer fully in Spanish as well as looking at translation services for popular trainings.
-For example, we are partnering with the Center for Nonprofit Management to provide a Supervising for Success training in Spanish in March 2023–stay tuned for details!
-Whenever possible, we will also share partner resources that include both English and Spanish versions.
+Explore our current collection of trainings and resources geared toward Spanish-speaking professionals and Hispanic/Latino families.